Find information on feeding your infant: human milk, formula and vitamin D.

 Vitamin D supplements

-Start a daily routine that allows you to remember to give the supplement at the same time each day, for example, before or after a feeding.
+Start a daily routine that allows you to remember when to give the supplement at the same time each day, for example, before or after a feeding.

 If you are using the supplement that is a 1 mL dose (400 IU):